Geometric Hyperscanning of Affect under Active Inference: Second-Person Neuroscience and Dyadic Active Inference

 \subsection{Valence as Inference over the Self-Model}

-Within this coupled generative architecture, affect is conceptualized as dynamic regulatory processes guiding cognition and behavior on the basis of the integrity and coherence of an agent’s predictive self-model \cite{jiang2025valence,jiang2024jointembedding}.
-Central to this approach is the idea that emotional valence signals the alignment or mismatch between predicted and observed outcomes, particularly those relevant to identity and social expectations \cite{albarracin2024sociometric}.
+Within this coupled generative architecture, affect is conceptualized as dynamic regulatory processes guiding cognition and behavior based on the integrity and coherence of an agent’s predictive self-model \cite{jiang2025valence,jiang2024jointembedding}.
+Central to this approach is the idea that emotional valence signals the alignment or mismatch between predicted and observed outcomes, particularly those relevant to identity and social expectations \cite{albarracin2024selfesteem}.

 Prior work has modeled valence as a derivative of free energy \cite{joffily2013valence}, a metacognitive signal \cite{hesp2021valence}, interoceptive inference \cite{smith2019emotions}, shifts in processing modes \cite{yanagisawa2023valence}, and recursive affective dynamics linked to self-relevance and identity \cite{albarracin2023husserl,jiang2025valence,albarracin2024selfesteem}.
 Building on these insights, and drawing on \cite{jiang2025valence}, we propose an extended model of emotional valence as a continuous inference over the integrity of the agent’s self-model.
 Emotional states emerge from prediction errors tied to identity-relevant expectations.
 Valence operationalizes the emotional appraisal of interactions via two primary factors: (1) the magnitude of self-model prediction error, and (2) the self-relevance assigned to that error.
 We further incorporate a temporal parameter into this model, reflecting the directionality and velocity of affective processing.
 Building on \cite{joffily2013valence} and \cite{yanagisawa2023valence}, we introduce \textit{temporal aiming} (see Fig. 1), encompassing both the velocity of affective evaluation (fast learning rates vs. slow enduring states) and its temporal direction (retrospective vs. prospective appraisal).